ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 entries, and then recurses down the remainder of the frontier, each time starting back at step 1:

-1. Obtain a search binary ladder from the current log entry for the claimed greatest version of the label, omitting redundant lookups.
+1. Obtain a search binary ladder from the current log entry where the target version is the claimed greatest version of the label, omitting redundant lookups.
-2. If this is the rightmost log entry, verify that the binary ladder is consistent the claimed greatest version of the label.
+2. If this is the rightmost log entry, verify that the binary ladder terminates in a way that is consistent with the claimed greatest version of the label.
    That is, verify that it contains inclusion proofs for all expected versions less than or equal to the target and non-inclusion proofs for all expected versions greater than the target.
 3. If this is not the rightmost log entry, recurse to the log entry's right child.

-If the Transparency Log is deployed in Contact Monitoring mode and the terminal node of the search is to the right of the rightmost distinguished log entry, the user MUST monitor the label as described in {{monitoring-the-tree}}.
-The terminal node of the search is defined as the leftmost log entry inspected that contains the greatest version of the label.
+If the Transparency Log is deployed in Contact Monitoring mode and the terminal log entry of the search is to the right of the rightmost distinguished log entry, the user MUST monitor the label as described in {{monitoring-the-tree}}.
+The terminal log entry of the search is defined as the leftmost log entry inspected that contains the greatest version of the label.

 # Monitoring the Tree